Manager accused of stealing more than $10,500 from Dubuque restaurant

 Justin W. Orr, 32, of 2500 Central Ave., was arrested at about 8:35 p.m.
 Saturday in the area of East 25th Street and Central Avenue on a warrant charging first-degree theft.

-Court documents made public this morning state that Orr admitted to stealing $10,691.55 from the Taco Bell location at 240 S. Locust St. over the course of several months.
+Court documents made public on Tuesday state that Orr admitted to stealing $10,691.55 from the Taco Bell location at 240 S. Locust St. over the course of several months.

 Documents state that Douglas W. Gardner, Taco Bell corporate director, met with Dubuque police on Aug.
 19. Gardner said that, on May 29, Orr misplaced two deposits totaling $4,215.89 and was placed on probation by the company.